 I watched the first Suffolk Games pairs event back in 2016, and stood in awe of the individuals participating.
 Regardless of who made the podium at the end of the day, every one of the competitors were athletes – and I don’t say that lightly – who pushed themselves to their absolute limits.

-This weekend, at Trinity Park in Ipswich, The Suffolk Games – brainchild Matt Brennan of Crossfit GFP and Chris Lawson of Crossfit ISC – returned for it's second year and I headed back to watch with the same admiration.
+On Saturday, July 22, at Trinity Park in Ipswich, The Suffolk Games – brainchild Matt Brennan of Crossfit GFP and Chris Lawson of ISC – returned for it’s second year and I headed back to watch with the same admiration.

 Stepping up a level, from pairs to teams, this year’s games attracted 240 competitors who formed 60 teams, from numerous gyms and boxes from across East Anglia, all (even if it was secretly) wanting to win the right to say they were ‘Suffolk’s fittest’.